department-of-veterans-affairs/vagov-content/pages/burials-memorials/parent-dic-rates.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="income-6000">$5,901 to $6,900</button>
 <div id="income-6000" class="usa-accordion-content">

-All income limit and beginning monthly rates in $ U.S. dollars
+All income limit and beginning monthly rates are in $ U.S. dollars
 | Income limit <br> (income less than or equal to this amount) | Beginning monthly rate | Rate of decrease <br> (also called a $1 decrement) |
 |---|---|---|
 | 5,900	| 109	| .08 |